Pannenkoek2012: Other videos

 In September 2013, Twitch streamer DOTA_TeaBag encountered a glitch in the Super Mario 64 level "Tick Tock Clock" in which Mario suddenly teleports upwards.
 In 2015, this "upwarp" caught wider attention, as replicating the glitch could allow players to skip large sections of the game or reduce the required number of A-presses.
 Buchanan offered a prize to anyone who could recreate the upwarp glitch without modifying the game.

 The bounty has yet to be claimed.
 However, the glitch's effect can be replicated by modifying the game and flipping a single bit of memory.
-Since no legitimate method for flipping this bit has been found, it has been speculated that, in DOTA_TeaBag's case, a stray cosmic ray caused the bit to change.
+Since no legitimate method for flipping this bit has been found, it has been speculated that in DOTA_TeaBag's case, a single-event upset caused the bit to change.
 This would mean that it is very unlikely for the glitch to occur again naturally.
-It has also been suggested that a hardware malfunction or electrical interference caused the upwarp.
+It has been suggested that a hardware malfunction or electrical interference caused the upwarp, but a definitive cause has not yet been established.

 Buchanan started working on a video detailing the workings of Super Mario 64s geometry in summer 2016.
 He eventually finished this video in May 2017, releasing it under the title "Walls, Floors, & Ceilings".
 The video details how Mario's movement is measured in the game―it varies depending on whether Mario is located on the ground, in the air, or in water―and how the character interacts with the hitboxes of objects along the way.
 Buchanan noted that he considers the information in this video "extremely important", as he has been using this information to help him execute or dismiss strategies for years.
 Gamasutra described this video as a "passionate delve into the most granular details of level design".
 Since then, two more "Walls, Floors, & Ceilings" videos have been released.
 In March 2019, Buchanan uploaded a number of "no joystick allowed" videos in which he completes levels in Super Mario 64 without using the controller's analog stick, which is ordinarily how the player moves Mario.

-"SM64's Invisible Walls Explained Once and for All"

 On April 13, 2024, Buchanan uploaded a video titled "SM64's Invisible Walls Explained Once and for All" in which he explains the many causes and locations of invisible wall-like phenomena in Super Mario 64s stages.
 With a runtime of just over three hours and forty-five minutes, it is the longest video on the pannenkoek2012 YouTube channel, and, as of July 2025, it has received 7.6 million views, making it the most-viewed video on the channel.